French Antique Furniture for Sale UK

 Identifying Quality

 The finest French pieces show perfectly matched veneers, precisely cast and chased ormolu mounts, and immaculate marquetry.
-Look at the quality of the gilt bronze — fine pieces have crisply detailed mounts with individual petals, acanthus leaves, and figures clearly defined.
+Look at the quality of the gilt bronze - fine pieces have crisply detailed mounts with individual petals, acanthus leaves, and figures clearly defined.
+Poor quality castings are a reliable indicator of a later reproduction.

 Maker's Marks & Attribution